-Apprenticeship Zone – Drop-in times – Room HE01/HE02 – Colchester Institute, Sheepen Road Campus.
+Apprenticeship Drop-in Advice – Room B202a – Colchester Institute, Sheepen Road Campus.

 Apprenticeships – Interview Preparation

-- Use the interviewer‟s title (Mr/Ms) and surname.
-When answering questions refer to
+- Use the interviewer’s title (Mr/Ms) and surname.
+When answering questions refer to the job advert/description.

 - Answer questions concisely and speak clearly.
 Use proper grammar and avoid slang.

 - Focus on your strengths.